 Ken Seeley Communities LGBT Friendly Treatment Centers Palm Springs

 Ken Seeley Communities offers a welcoming and compassionate vibe to individuals who identify as LGBT.
 The expert clinical team is well acquainted with the unique features of addiction that affect individuals with an alternative sexual orientation, and is highly trained to help them in their recovery journey.

-Ken Seeley Communities provides a fully integrative program, from intervention services to medical detox, addiction treatment, aftercare, and sober living resources.
+Ken Seeley Communities provides a fully integrative program, from intervention services to residential detox, addiction treatment, aftercare, and sober living resources.
 Clients experience a full spectrum of care at Ken Seeley, allowing for a seamless transition between each phase of recovery.
 For more details about our program, please contact our team at (877) 744-0502.